 If you choose to make a solution with wintergreen oil and other essential oils, wintergreen oil may blend well with peppermint, lavender, and eucalyptus oils.

-Due to the potential for toxicity when ingested and limited evidence of its efficacy in aromatherapy, wintergreen oil isn’t recommended for use in aromatherapy.
+Due to the potential for toxicity when ingested and limited evidence of its efficacy in aromatherapy, wintergreen oil isn’t recommended for use in aromatherapy, such as in a room diffuser.

 The active ingredient in wintergreen oil, methyl salicylate, is often chemically synthesized.
 In many cases, the name “wintergreen oil” can be used interchangeably with synthetic methyl salicylate.